 Rewards-based training is not permissive.
 Dogs do what works, and if a behavior does not work for a dog, he will stop doing it.
-My favorite human analogy is a parking ticket.
+With rewards-based training, when the dog does what we like, we give him something he seeks (such as food, toys, play or praise) to let him know that he is on the right track and this behavior works!
+This motivates the dog to do that behavior more.
+When the dog does something we do not like, we remove what he seeks, and this communicates that his behavior is not going to work for him, and he is less likely to do that behavior in the future.
+Consider the human analogy of a parking ticket.
 If you park illegally and get a $200 parking fine, you will likely avoid that behavior in the future.
 You lose your money, and perhaps, you also lose your time going to court.
-This is a very powerful motivator for your future behavior, and it was accomplished without pain, force or fear.
-Rewards-based training is the same for dogs; when they produce undesirable behavior, we can remove something they would like to have, and this motivates them to change their behavior.
+Next time you will park in a legal spot and avoid the fine.
+This type of motivation is a very powerful way to affect behavior change, and it is accomplished without pain, force or fear.

 It’s all about Relationship.
 What kind of relationship would you like to have with your dog?
-If you consider your dog to be a beloved family member and you would like a relationship built on trust, mutual respect, communication and understanding, than scientifically sound, rewards-based and force-free training is for you!
+If you consider your dog to be a beloved family member and you would like a cooperative relationship, verses a confrontational one, then rewards-based training methods are for you!